-Some thirty years after its initial publication, Lewis Coser's Masters of Sociological Thought (1971) still provides an unsurpassed brief introduction to the lives and works of Marx, Durkheim, Weber, and Simmel.
-After reading Coser, those wishing to gain further knowledge should have no difficulty locating specialist volumes dedicated to each of these scholars.
-Among the more accessible original works by each of these authors are Weber's (1958) study of the protestant ethic, Simmel's (1997) essay on the city and mental life, and The Communist Manifesto of Marx and Engels.
+More than 35 years after its initial publication, Lewis Coser's Masters of Sociological Thought (1971) still provides an unsurpassed brief introduction to the lives and works of Marx, Durkheim, Weber, and Simmel.
+After reading Coser, those wishing to gain further knowledge should have no difficulty in locating specialist volumes dedicated to each of these scholars.
+Among the more accessible original works by each of these authors are Weber's study of the Protestant ethic, Simmel's essay on the city and mental life, and The Communist Manifesto of Marx and Engels.
 Dipping into The Elementary Forms of Religious Life offers perhaps the best opportunity to glimpse Durkheim's distinctive vision of the spiritual dimensions of society.
+The Nietzschean concepts discussed in this chapter are laid out most clearly in his On the Genealogy of Morals.
+DuBois's The Philadelphia Negro is accessible and rich in detail, even if much of that detail is now historically dated.
+Elijah Anderson's essay, "Drugs and Violence in the Inner City" in the edited volume W. E. B. DuBois, Race, and the City, shows clearly how DuBois's perspective on race and culture prefigured much of the more complex study of race today, including Anderson's own recent work on the "code of the streets."